 Pete, Merle – Please provide the data to Don

-Wheatland CEMS has not been certified.
+Wheatland CEMS has not been certified and therefore no CEMS data is available to be provided [is this true – I just thought that it sounded less harsh than the last sentence.].
 The deadline for CEMS certification is set for January 30, 2001.
-No CEMS data will be provided.

 4. Are the facilities FERC jurisdictional for environmental impact statement purposes pursuant to 18 C.F.R.
 Part 380?
 We noticed that the only facility with information about this issue was the pipeline at